smart-data-models/dataModel.S4BLDG/CoolingTower/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `ambientDesignDryBulbTemperature[number]`: Property.
-Ambient design dry bulb temperature used for selecting the cooling tower.
-Usually measured in degrees Kelvin (K).  - `ambientDesignWetBulbTemperature[number]`: Property.
-Ambient design wet bulb temperature used for selecting the cooling tower.
-Usually measured in degrees Kelvin (K).  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `basinReserveVolume[number]`: Property.
-Volume between operating and overflow levels in cooling tower basin.
-Usually measured in cubic metre (m3).  - `capacityControl[string]`: Property.
-FanCycling: Fan is cycled on and off to control duty.
+- `alternateName[string]`: An alternative name for this item  - `ambientDesignDryBulbTemperature[number]`: Ambient design dry bulb temperature used for selecting the cooling tower.
+Usually measured in degrees Kelvin (K)  - `ambientDesignWetBulbTemperature[number]`: Ambient design wet bulb temperature used for selecting the cooling tower.
+Usually measured in degrees Kelvin (K)  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `basinReserveVolume[number]`: Volume between operating and overflow levels in cooling tower basin.
+Usually measured in cubic metre (m3)  - `capacityControl[string]`: FanCycling: Fan is cycled on and off to control duty.
 TwoSpeedFan: Fan is switched between low and high speed to control duty.
 VariableSpeedFan: Fan speed is varied to control duty.
 DampersControl: Dampers modulate the air flow to control duty.
 BypassValveControl: Bypass valve modulates the water flow to control duty.
 MultipleSeriesPumps: Turn on/off multiple series pump to control duty.
 TwoSpeedPump: Switch between high/low pump speed to control duty.
-VariableSpeedPump: vary pump speed to control duty.  - `circuitType[string]`: Property.
-OpenCircuit: Exposes water directly to the cooling atmosphere.
+VariableSpeedPump: vary pump speed to control duty  - `circuitType[string]`: OpenCircuit: Exposes water directly to the cooling atmosphere.
 CloseCircuit: The fluid is separated from the atmosphere by a heat exchanger.
 Wet: The air stream or the heat exchange surface is evaporatively cooled.
 Dry: No evaporation into the air stream.
-DryWet: A combination of a dry tower and a wet tower.  - `controlStrategy[string]`: Property.
-FixedExitingWaterTemp: The capacity is controlled to maintain a fixed exiting water temperature.
-WetBulbTempReset: The set-point is reset based on the wet-bulb temperature.  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `flowArrangement[string]`: Property.
-CounterFlow: Air and water flow enter in different directions.
+DryWet: A combination of a dry tower and a wet tower  - `controlStrategy[string]`: FixedExitingWaterTemp: The capacity is controlled to maintain a fixed exiting water temperature.
+WetBulbTempReset: The set-point is reset based on the wet-bulb temperature  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `description[string]`: A description of this item  - `flowArrangement[string]`: CounterFlow: Air and water flow enter in different directions.
 CrossFlow: Air and water flow are perpendicular.
-ParallelFlow: air and water flow enter in same directions.  - `hasManufacturer[string]`: Property.
-A relationship identifying the manufacturer of an entity (e.g., device).
-The value is expected to be a string or a string with language tag.  - `hasModel[string]`: Property.
-A relationship identifying the model of an entity (e.g., device).
-The value is expected to be a string or a string with language tag.  - `id[*]`: Unique identifier of the entity  - `isContainedInBuildingSpace[*]`: Relationship.
-An entity used to define the physical spaces of the building.
+ParallelFlow: air and water flow enter in same directions  - `hasManufacturer[string]`: A relationship identifying the manufacturer of an entity (e.g., device).
+The value is expected to be a string or a string with language tag  - `hasModel[string]`: A relationship identifying the model of an entity (e.g., device).
+The value is expected to be a string or a string with language tag  - `id[*]`: Unique identifier of the entity  - `isContainedInBuildingSpace[*]`: An entity used to define the physical spaces of the building.
 A building space contains devices or building objects.
-(BuildingSpace)  - `isContainedInPhysicalObject[*]`: Relationship.
-Any Object that has a proper space region.
-(Definition extracted from DUL ontology) (PhysicalObject)  - `isSubSystemOf[array]`: Relationship.
-A reference to a system(s) that this Physical Object is part of.  - `liftElevationDifference[number]`: Property.
-Elevation difference between cooling tower sump and the top of the tower.
-Usually measured in millimeters (mm).  - `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item.  - `nominalCapacity[number]`: Property.
-Nominal capacity.
-Usually measured in Watts (W, J/s).  - `numberOfCells[number]`: Property.
-Number of cells in one cooling tower unit.  - `operationTemperatureMax[number]`: Property.
-Allowable operation ambient (air, fluid) temperature range.
-Usually measured in degrees Kelvin (K).  - `operationTemperatureMin[number]`: Property.
-Allowable operation ambient (air, fluid) temperature range.
-Usually measured in degrees Kelvin (K).  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `sprayType[string]`: Property.
-SprayFilled: Water is sprayed into airflow.
+(BuildingSpace)  - `isContainedInPhysicalObject[*]`: Any Object that has a proper space region.
+(Definition extracted from DUL ontology) (PhysicalObject)  - `isSubSystemOf[array]`: A reference to a system(s) that this Physical Object is part of  - `liftElevationDifference[number]`: Elevation difference between cooling tower sump and the top of the tower.
+Usually measured in millimeters (mm)  - `location[*]`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item  - `nominalCapacity[number]`: Nominal capacity.
+Usually measured in Watts (W, J/s)  - `numberOfCells[number]`: Number of cells in one cooling tower unit  - `operationTemperatureMax[number]`: Allowable operation ambient (air, fluid) temperature range.
+Usually measured in degrees Kelvin (K)  - `operationTemperatureMin[number]`: Allowable operation ambient (air, fluid) temperature range.
+Usually measured in degrees Kelvin (K)  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `sprayType[string]`: SprayFilled: Water is sprayed into airflow.
 SplashTypeFill: water cascades over successive rows of splash bars.
-FilmTypeFill: water flows in a thin layer over closely spaced sheets.  - `type[string]`: Property.
-It must be equal to `CoolingTower`.  - `waterRequirement[number]`: Property.
-Make-up water requirement.
-Usually measured in m3/s.  <!-- /30-PropertiesList -->
+FilmTypeFill: water flows in a thin layer over closely spaced sheets  - `type[string]`: It must be equal to `CoolingTower`  - `waterRequirement[number]`: Make-up water requirement.
+Usually measured in m3/s  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->